-It may be commonly used for entertainment purposes, but the technology is also a useful tool for identity thieves.
+While P2P networks sometimes may be used for entertainment purposes, the technology can also be a useful tool for identity thieves.

-Without the proper security measures in place, file-sharing users are putting themselves at risk for a long list of Internet crimes:
+Without the proper security measures in place, file-sharing users are putting themselves at risk for various Internet crimes.
+Here’s what to consider:

-Hidden Code: P2P networks have millions of users and even more available files.
-With such a huge scope, there’s no way to verify the legitimacy and safety of these files.
-The files you download could actually contain malicious code that attacks your computer with worms, malware, viruses, spyware and more.
-And the infection could go completely undetected.
+- Hidden code: P2P networks may have millions of users and even more available files.
+With such a huge scope, there’s likely no way to verify the legitimacy and safety of these files.
+The files you download could contain malicious code that attacks your computer with malware, viruses, spyware and more.
 Many of these malicious programs are designed to aid identity thieves by stealing your personal information.
-For more information, click here and here.

-Open Exposure: Not all information leaks are due to attack.
-File sharing is based in the process of allowing others to access your computer and download a file.
+- Open exposure: File sharing is based in the process of allowing others to access your computer and download a file.
 You have to connect your computer to the shared network.
-A network with sophisticated security will force you to specifically select which files you want to share.
-However a poorly regulated network may have default settings which grant others access to a lot more than you had in mind.
-They could get access to any files shared on your computer—tax returns, bank statements and more.
+A network with sophisticated security will force you to select the files you want to share.
+But a poorly regulated network may have default settings that grant others access to more than you had in mind.
+For instance, they may get access to any files shared on your computer such as tax returns and bank statements.

-Disabled Security: Many file-sharing networks and software require you to change your security settings—disable a firewall or open a port.
+- Disabled security: Many file-sharing networks and software require you to change your security settings.
+This might require disabling a firewall or opening a port.
 A message may pop up asking you to do so or you may have to go into your browser settings.
-It may appear to be a harmless change but by disabling security features, you are putting your computer at a greater risk.
+It may seem like a harmless change, but you’re likely putting your computer at a greater risk by disabling security features.

-Jail Time: Although not directly related to identity theft it’s important to note that people are prosecuted for Internet piracy and file sharing crimes every year.
-You may think it seems harmless to download your favorite new song or a blockbuster new release, but by doing so you are cutting out the credit due to the creators and managers of this content.
-That’s why file sharing receives such legal scrutiny—it’s stealing.
-There are many other options out there today to get free content legally and safely, so file sharing just isn’t worth the risk.
+- Prosecution: Although not directly related to identity theft, it’s important to note that it’s possible to be prosecuted for internet piracy and file-sharing crimes.
+It might seem harmless to download your favorite new song, but by doing so you are cutting out the credit due to the creators and managers of this content.
+That’s why file sharing receives such legal scrutiny.
+In some cases, it can be stealing